ShaoX96/ChemPlasKin/README.md

    cmake ..
    make
    ```
+   It is recommended to clean the `build/` directory if are build errors, significant change of your project structure or CMake configuration.

 10. **Run an example**:
     Use `-case` to specify the running case path where `controlDict` and `chemPlasProperties` files are located.
 Use optional `-log` flag to control log level: `NONE`, `WARNING`, `INFO`(default) , or `DEBUG`.